lz2510/Tech/Behavior.md

 https://climbtheladder.com/software-engineer-interview-questions/

-### tell me about a time you made a mistake
+### tell me about a time you made a mistake and what you learned from this?

-There is a feature which get inventory file then backup.
+There is a feature that gets inventory files and then backups.
 The file name is unique.
 So I design to move the file to another folder.
 Then one day there are two files with the same name.
-Moving to other folder failed because of permission.
+Moving to another folder failed because of permission.

-I change the design to change name by adding timestamp when moving the file.
+I changed the design to change the name by adding a timestamp when moving the file.

-What I learnn is that when design a feature, we should always think about exception situation.
+What I learned is that when designing a feature, we should always think about exceptional situations.

 https://www.themuse.com/advice/3-rules-that-guarantee-youll-nail-the-answer-to-tell-me-about-a-time-you-made-a-mistake